 For Ubuntu 11.04 (Natty Narwhal) search for the kde-config-grub2 package in the official universe repository.
 It may be outdated though, so feel free to use the maverick package.

-Just visit our KDE-Apps.org page for more info on how to get the new version.
+Just visit the SourceForge page in order to download the latest version.
 Enjoy 🙂